Quiet Storm: Amari Cooper

 He was one of the most prolific receivers in the history of the Southeastern Conference.
 Finishing second in career receiving yards and first in career receiving touchdowns in league history, Amari Cooper was the aerial staple of the Alabama Crimson Tide offense from 2012-2014.

-Read this to learn about how the Musketeer mindset Cooper possess has pushed him into becoming the athlete he is today:
+Read this to learn about how the Musketeer mindset Cooper possesses has pushed him into becoming the athlete he is today:

 If you were a fan of an SEC team from 2012-2014 or are a fan of an AFC West team since 2015, chances are you’ve seen Amari Cooper run rampant through your favorite team’s secondary.